upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     }
   }
   ```
+- If the current conversation context already includes the user's region (from an earlier `list-user-preferences` call), reuse it instead of calling the tool again.
+Only invoke `list-user-preferences` when the region data is missing.
 - If after calling `list-user-preferences` you still do not have a region, respond with `no-call` so the workflow can pause and request a region from the user.
 - Even if the user already mentioned a region (e.g., "only show what's available in Canada"), still call `list-user-preferences` so stored preferences stay in sync, but prefer the user-stated region when building the query.
 - Once a region is available, include a `nested` watch-provider clause **inside the `filter` array** of whichever query you run (`search-index_query-and-sort-based-search` or `search-index_text-based-vector-search`).
 This ensures movies without availability in that country are automatically excluded.